iris-technologies/iris-code-conventions/PHP/partials/complex_if_statements.md

 ```

-When the operation is AND the first value of the variable should be true
+When the operation is `AND` the first value of the variable should be `TRUE`

 ```php
 DO THIS: